dnitsch/aws-cli-auth/README.md

 - Even though a datadir is created to store the chromium session data it is advised to still open settings and save the username/password manually the first time you are presented with the login screen.

+- Some login forms if not done correctly according to chrome specs and do not specify `type` on the HTML tag with `username` Chromium will not pick it up

 ## Install

 Download from [Releases page](https://github.com/dnitsch/aws-cli-auth/releases).